Mar3eczek17/recruitment-task-backend-internship/README.md

 ## Background
 There is a directory with files with emails and logs of sent emails.
 We would like you to build a script/CLI that performs some operations on the email data.

-We would like you to perform some operations on the data.
 ## Specifications
 All files with emails are stored in the `emails` directory.
 Each file is one of two types:
 - `txt`: one email per line
 - `csv`: in the first column `username`, in the second one `email`

 **Important!**
-When any operation is performed on the data, remember to reject duplicates and incorrect emails.
+When any operation is performed on the data, remember to reject duplicates and incorrect emails (except task 1).
-Email is considered valid if:
+Email is considered valid if (for the sake of simplicity):
 - there is only one `@`
 - length of the part before the `@` is at least 1
+- length of the part between `@`  and `.` is at least 1
-- length of the part after `@` is at least 1
+- length of the part after the last `.` is at least 1 and at most 4 and contains only letters and/or digits

 ## Tasks
 For each task, there is separate command **written in parentheses**.